Artificial hip joint: What to do in case of leg length discrepancy?

 1. Physiotherapy and gait analysis:

-2. Shoe finishes:
+2. Shoe modifications:

 3. Secondary operations:

-By specifically building up the muscles, the tension around the prosthesis can be optimized and differences can be compensated for.
+By specifically building up the muscles, the tension around the prosthesis can be optimized and thus differences can be compensated for.

 Conclusion: Why careful planning is crucial